degatchi/single-asset-liquidity/readme.txt

-Single-Asset-Staing: Provide one of the two tokens in a pair to provide liquidity.
+Single-Asset-Liquidity: Provide one of the two tokens in a pair to provide liquidity.

 Basic example:
 lets say tokenC pair = tokenA + tokenB,